Nayalaith/Generative_AI/README.md

 For testing:

-A separate testing notebook was created to evaluate the performance of the three models.
+A separate testing notebook was created to evaluate the performance of the two models.
 This notebook is designed to:

 1. Load the testing dataset.
 2. Load the trained models: Variational Auto-Encoder (VAE), and Convolutional Neural Network (CNN).